Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid Dynamics Solver CODA: Numerical Computations

-The immersed geometry is located in the center of the computational domain, with its cross-section on plane $z$, and this corresponds to the MDA30P30N profile with chord length $c=1.2$.
-The triangulation of the surface geometry is made of $\num{66320}$ triangles.
-In \cref{fig:numerical-computations:mda30p30n:mesh} is depicted the mesh around the immersed geometry.
+The immersed geometry is located in the center of the computational domain, with its cross-section in the plane $z$, and this corresponds to the MDA30P30N profile with chord length $c=1.2$.
+The triangulation of the surface geometry is made up of $\num{6381338}$ triangles.
+In \cref{fig:numerical-computations:mda30p30n:mesh} the mesh around the immersed geometry is depicted.
 The inner elements are not shown.

-Regarding the flow conditions, the gas has adiabatic index $\gamma=1.4$ and it flows with Reynolds number $\mathrm{Re}=\num{9E6}$ and freestream Mach number $M=\num{0.2}$.
-Simulations were run with the airfoil at an angle of attack $\alpha=\SI{8}{\degree}$.
+Regarding flow conditions, the gas has an adiabatic index $\gamma=1.4$ and flows with Reynolds number $\mathrm{Re}=\num{9E6}$ and freestream Mach number $M=\num{0.2}$.
+The simulations were performed with the airfoil at an angle of attack $\alpha=\SI{8}{\degree}$.
 The non-dimensional density is set to $\rho=\num{1}$, and the non-dimensional pressure $p=\num{1}$.
-On the boundaries of the computational domain were set the following boundary conditions: left face is set to inflow, the right face to outflow, the front and back faces were set to periodic, and the top and bottom to far field.
+On the boundaries of the computational domain the following boundary conditions were set: the left face is set to inflow, the right face to outflow, the front and back faces were set to periodic, and the top and bottom to far field.
 The inflow pressure assumes the value of the stagnation pressure and the outflow pressure to the static pressure.

-Contour plots of velocity magnitude and streamtraces from the numerical solution on the very fine mesh are shown in \cref{fig:numerical-computations:mda30p30n:subsonic:velocity} and \cref{fig:numerical-computations:mda30p30n:subsonic:velocity:streamtraces}.
+Contour plots of velocity magnitude from the numerical solution on the very fine mesh are shown in \cref{fig:numerical-computations:mda30p30n:subsonic:velocity}.
 A small separation region is present on the suction side of the upstream side of the trailing edge of the flap.

-In the \cref{fig:numerical-computations:mda30p30n:subsonic:cp} is presented the grid convergence in terms of the pressure coefficient $C_{p}$ over the multi-element airfoil surface, with wall model deactivated and activated.
-Experimental data were taken from \cite{murayama2014b}.
-In the main part of the airfoil, the pressure coefficient curve is in good agreement with the experimental data, except at its trailing edge.
-We can observe a remarkable discrepancy with respect to the experimental data on the upper surface of the slat and the flap.
+In \cref{fig:numerical-computations:mda30p30n:subsonic:cp-cf} is presented the grid convergence in terms of the pressure coefficient $C_{p}$ on the multi-element airfoil surface, with wall model deactivated.
+The experimental data were taken from \cite{murayama2014b}.
+In the main part of the airfoil, the pressure coefficient curve agrees well with the experimental data, except at its trailing edge.
+We can observe a remarkable discrepancy with respect to the experimental data on the upper surface of the slat and the flap for the coarse and medium meshes, but a good agreement is obtained in the simulations with the fine and very fine meshes.
+We observe that the surface skin friction coefficient is not very well predicted, and presents an oscillatory behavior.
+The lift and drag values are shown in \cref{tab:numerical-computations:mda30p30n:subsonic:aoa-08:lift-drag} for the angle of attack $\alpha=\SI{8}{\degree}$.
+The lift coefficient increases monotonically as the grid is refined, getting closer to the experimental value $C_{L}=\num{3.243}$ \cite{murayama2014b}.
+No experimental data is available for the drag coefficient.